-Most of what we know about the Standard Model (SM) at energies above a few MeV comes from particle colliders.
+Most of what we know about the Standard Model (SM) at energies above a few hundred MeV comes from particle colliders.
 By colliding beams of known particles at high energies, we can produce new or unstable particles and study their properties [1, 2, 3].
 This might sound terribly messy and violent, but in many cases it is the only probe we have, and the process has been refined to an exact science.
 In these notes we discuss some of the basic terminology and physics underlying modern particle colliders that you will need to understand research papers in the field [4, 5].

-1.1 Modern Colliders
+1 Modern High-Energy Paricle Colliders

-Recent high energy particle colliders collide beams in the center-of-mass (CM) frame (i.e. the lab frame is the CM frame of the colliding particles).
+Most recent high-energy particle colliders collide beams in the center-of-mass (CM) frame (i.e. the lab frame is the CM frame of the colliding particles).
 For a given beam energy, this maximizes the collision energy \sqrt{s} .
-Some of the most important modern colliders are:
+Some of the most important modern high-energy colliders are:

-- LEP I: e^+e^- , $\sqrt{s} \simeq m_Z$, ring; precision electroweak measurements (ALEPH, DELPHI, L3, OPAL). - SLC/D: e^+e^- , $\sqrt{s} \simeq m_Z$, linear; precision electroweak measurements. - LEP II: e^+e^- , $\sqrt{s} = m_Z 208$ GeV, ring; electroweak measurements, Higgs searches, New Physics (ALEPH, DELPHI, L3, OPAL). - Tevatron: $p\bar{p}$, $\sqrt{s} = 1.8-1.96$ TeV, ring; top quarks, electroweak measurements, Higgs, New Physics (CDF, $D\emptyset$). - LHC: pp, $\sqrt{s}=7-14$ TeV, ring; Higgs, New Physics (ATLAS, CMS, LHCb, ALICE). - ILC (proposed): e^+e^- , $\sqrt{s} = 500-1000$ GeV, ring; Higgs, New Physics.
+- LEP I: e^+e^- , $\sqrt{s} \simeq m_Z$, ring; precision electroweak measurements (ALEPH, DELPHI, L3, OPAL). - SLC/D: e^+e^- , $\sqrt{s} \simeq m_Z$, linear; precision electroweak measurements. - LEP II: e^+e^- , $\sqrt{s} = m_Z 208$ GeV, ring; electroweak measurements, Higgs searches, New Physics (ALEPH, DELPHI, L3, OPAL). - Tevatron: $p\bar{p}$, $\sqrt{s} = 1.8-1.96$ TeV, ring; top quarks, electroweak measurements, Higgs, New Physics (CDF, $D\emptyset$). - LHC: $pp, \sqrt{s} = 7-14$ TeV, ring; Higgs, New Physics (ATLAS, CMS, LHCb, ALICE). - ILC (proposed): e^+e^- , $\sqrt{s} = 500 1000$ GeV, linear; Higgs, New Physics. - CLIC (proposed): e^+e^- , $\sqrt{s} = 1000 -3000$ GeV, linear: Higgs, New Physics.

-Here, we've listed the beam types, the collision energy, the collider geometry (ring or linear), the primary physics objectives, and a list of the main detector experiments at the collider (when there is more than one).
+Here, we have listed the beam types, the collision energy, the collider geometry (ring or linear), the primary physics objectives, and a list of the main detector experiments at the collider (when there is more than one).

 The two main collider geometries are ring and linear.
 In the ring geometry, the two beams circulate in opposite directions around a roughly circular beam pipe.
 At a few locations along the ring the beams are brought together to collide.
 For obvious reasons, fancy detectors are placed around these collision points.
 We show the setup of the LHC in Fig. 1.
 The diameter of the LHC (and LEP) ring is about 27 km while the Tevatron ring is about 6 km in diameter.
+Ring colliders allow for multiple collision points and are relatively compact.
+Their main disadvantage is that accelerating light particles such as electrons around the ring can lead to severe energy losses to radiation.
+For this reason, very high energy electron-positron colliders are typically linear, consisting of two straight accelerating segments.
+These segments are about 3 km long at SLC/D and are expected to be about 20 km long at the ILC.
+This is less compact than a ring geometry, and only allows for a single collision point.